-Drevo has sent us their new gaming mouse named Falcon FM89.
+Drevo has sent us For Drevo Falcon Gaming Mouse Review.
 The key feature of the mouse is the honeycomb design on the frame.
 This trend is now quite common as we saw on the Cooler Master and a few other brands in an effort to reduce the weight of the mouse and housing RGB LEDs under the diffuser.
 The following are the features of the Drevo Falcon FM89:

 - Resolution: 100 ~ 16000 DPI

 - Optical Sensor: PixArt PMW3389